intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 exception if it does not.

-When a kernel is submitted to a device, the runtime finds the device image that contains the kernel and also finds the kernel's entry in the "SYCL/kernel reqs" property set.
+When a kernel is submitted to a device, the runtime finds the device image that contains the kernel and also finds the kernel's entry in the "SYCL/requirements" property set.
 This entry tells the set of requirements for the kernel.
 If the target device does not support all of these requirements, then the runtime raises `errc::kernel_not_supported`.
 This check can be done before the device image is JIT compiled, so the exception can be thrown synchronously.

-Assuming this check passes, the first attempt to submit a kernel from a device image will cause it to be JIT compiled.
-The runtime must be modified to do the
+If the kernel imports device function symbols from a shared library as defined in [Device Code Dynamic Linking][6], the runtime first identifies all the device images that define these exported device functions.
+Before attempting to link them together, the runtime finds the entries for the exported device functions in their "SYCL/requirements" property sets and checks that the device supports all these requirements.
+If it does not, the runtime throws `errc::kernel_not_supported`.

-following:
+Whenever the runtime submits a SPIR-V image to the backend for online compilation, it must do the following additional steps:

-* Compute the union of all requirements from all kernels in the "SYCL/kernel reqs" property set and their associated specialization constants.
+* Compute the union of all requirements from all entries in the image's "SYCL/requirements" property set.

 * Query the target device to see whether it supports each of these requirements, yielding either `True` or `False` for each one.